3BioCompBio/DDGb_bias/README.md

 All evaluations of the performances of the six predictors on `S2536` and `C380` as well as on subsets of `S2536` (such as to alanine mutations vs. to non-alanine mutations) can be found in `./performances/`.

 ### (4) Structures (wild-type and mutated)
-NOTE: Due to GitHub memory limitations, the PDB structures can not be stored here.
+Due to GitHub memory limitations, the PDB structures can not be stored here.
 All wild-type and mutated PDB structures from datasets of mutations SKEMPI 2.0 [2] and CoV [3] are available at  http://babylone.3bio.ulb.ac.be/DDGb_bias_structures/.
 Mutated PDB structures are all modeled using comparative modeling software MODELLER [4] starting from its corresponding wild-type structure.